 Getting super shoes

 On race day, I laced up my Nike Vaporfly NEXT% in Pink Blast.
 Running in these shoes feels amazing.
 It’s extremely hard to go slow.
-They’re perhaps a little controversial still, but I’m fine with being propelled through the 3 hour barrier by a carbon plate when everybody else is wearing the exact same thing.
+They’re perhaps a little controversial still, but I’m honestly fine with being propelled through the 3 hour barrier by a carbon plate when everybody else is wearing the exact same shoes.

 I shed as many distractions as possible, even leaving my phone at the hotel.
 I carried a single energy gel in my hand for the start line and memorised the location of one more that I’d pick up on the course.